Class 4.1 Flammable solids

 Substances (solids and liquids) which, by interaction with water, are liable to become spontaneously flammable or to give off flammable gases in dangerous quantities.

 .1 Flammable solids (class 4.1);

 .2 Self-reactive substances (class 4.1);

-Test methods and criteria for self-reactive substances are given in Part II of the United Nations Manual of Tests and Criteria, and test methods and criteria for the other types of substances of class 4 are given in the United Nations Manual of Tests and Criteria, Part III, chapter 33.
+Test methods and criteria for self-reactive substances and polymerizing substances are given in Part II of the Manual of Tests and Criteria, and test methods and criteria for the other types of substances of class 4 are given in the Manual of Tests and Criteria, part III, chapter 33.